StarShip-Avalon-Projects/MonkeySpeakExtendedEngine/README.md

-# Monkey Speak Extended
+# Monkey Speak Extended Script Engine

 ## Description
-MonkeySpeakEx is a dragonspeak-like interpreter written in C# 4.6.
+MonkeySpeakEx is a dragonspeak-like interpreter written in C# 4.5.
 MonkeySpeakEx has a light footprint, less than 100kb size.
 Runtime memory usage is small making it very friendly in mobile environments.

 ## What is Monkey Speak?
 Monkey Speak is a script language based on natural speech resembling [Furcadia&copy; Dragon Speak](http://www.furcadia.com/beekins/masons/knowledgebase/tds.html).
 It consists of causes, conditions and effects.